Workshops and Trainings

 • Facilitated by Alice!
 Health Promotion

-• Scheduled by request: submit form
+• Scheduled by request: Submit workshop request form for Sleep

 • Making informed choices about how to use available time can set the stage for academic success.
 Participants will discuss factors that impact time-choice, managing time effectively, building a balanced schedule, and learn about tools for overcoming procrastination.